Mohaalsaad/fixHouse/README.md

 <img width="300" alt="Screenshot 1444-12-08 at 5 11 51 PM" src="https://github.com/Meem10/fixHouse/assets/96354280/4f3d3890-d912-4491-b63f-e321b74aeaa8">

-There are many services displayed on the start page, where the user can request the service easily and communicate with the technician in a simple way to facilitate the provision of the service.
+There are many services displayed on the start page, where the user can request the service easily and simply communicate with the technician to facilitate the provision of the service.
 Also, the user can choose the other service if the service is not available on the home page.

 Some Services: